-1.5.2 Handrails may be considered a minor projection if they project no more than:

-- a) 100 mm into the access route (see Figure 4), or - b) In the case of a centre handrail, 300 mm into a landing (see Figure 25).

-1.5.3 Major projections (see Figure 5) are permitted if:

-- a) The clear width of the access route is provided between the faces of the projections, and - b) The transition between the face of the wall and the face of the projection is designed to minimise the risk of injury by impact.
+- 1.5.2 Handrails may be considered a minor projection if the project parameter than - a) 100 mm in a the access relate (see Figure 4) or - b) In the case of a centre handrail, 300 mm into a landing (see Figure 25). - 1.5.3 Major projections (see Figure 5) are permitted if: - a) The clear width of the access route is provided between the faces of the projections, and - b) The transition between the face of the wall and the face of the projection is designed to minimise the risk of injury by impact.

-1.5.4 Dangerous projections - Windows, fittings or other dangerous obstructions may project into the space adjacent to an access route (see Figure 6) if users are protected from the projection by:

-- a) A kerb provided at floor level which defines the extent of the projection, or - b) A handrail, guard-rail, or other protection at sill level.
+- 1.5.4 Dangerous projections Windows, fittings or other dangerous obstructions may roject in to the space adjacent to an access roy e (see Figure to if us are protected from the projection by. - a) A kerb provided at floor level which defines the extent of the projection, or - b) A handrail, guard-rail, or other protection at sill level.